 An excerpt from "The Watch" was published in the February, 2012 edition of the online Literary Magazine Forty Ounce Bachelors.

 Trace was interviewed by David Ives along with three other playwrights for an article on ten minute comedies for The Dramatist Magazine.
 Read the article here.

-The Smith & Kraus anthology The Best Ten-Minute Plays 2011 featuring Trace's play "The Lady and 'The Tyger' or William Blake's 'How I Met Your Mother'" is finally out!
+The Smith & Kraus anthology The Best Ten-Minute Plays 2011 featuring Trace's play "The Lady and 'The Tyger' or William Blake's 'How I Met Your Mother'" and The Best Ten-Minute Plays 2012 featuring "A Couple of Metal Gods Sitting Around Talking" are now out!

 "How to Succeed in Romance without Really Connecting" will be

 presented by The Mirror Theatre in LA as part of their 'Til Tech Do Us Part festival from June 14-30, 2013.

 "The Sum of Your Experience" advanced to the Gala Finals of the Short + Sweet play festival in Sydney, Australia and was performed at the Seymore Centre on March 22 & 23.

 "And What A Damn Fine Morning It Is" was selected for Longwood